TrainerHol/StrangeHousing/_docs/en/Jumping-Techniques/intermediate-techniques.md

 The one caveat to Ghosting is that sometimes it can be hard to tell if items in a puzzle are Ghosting or if your graphics settings are just not tuned right.
 The game features a setting that utilizes low-detail objects for items at a distance.
 However because the game lacks low-detail representations for housing furniture it will make it seem like certain items are disappearing, even when they haven't actually been unloaded.
 Furthermore, these "fake Ghosted" items will still have their collision intact, unlike what happens with genuine ghosted items.
 All puzzles that are big or tall enough will show items disappearing if you leave the LOD setting on.
 Please note that this is not actual ghosting, only puzzles marked with the subtype (G) or (G+) will feature this tech.
 Avoiding confusion on what is or is not ghosting is the reason why it is so important to make sure you have the LOD setting turned off.

+#### Example: Fake Ghosting

-**Example:** Here you can see how most of the surroundings will disappear with the LOD setting on, items will also disappear as your camera rotates.
+Here you can see how most of the surroundings will disappear with the LOD setting on, items will also disappear as your camera rotates.
 This is NOT true Ghosting!
 The items here, though they might disappear, still have collision.

 ![Image]({{ site.baseurl }}/assets/images/ghosting_fake.gif)

+#### Example: Ghosting

-**Example:** This is what the same puzzle looks like with the LOD setting turned off, and also an example of what Ghosting actually looks like.
+This is what the same puzzle looks like with the LOD setting turned off, and also an example of what Ghosting actually looks like.

 ![Image]({{ site.baseurl }}/assets/images/ghosting_example.gif)